hifi-finance/docs/protocol/technical-reference/governor-bravo/governor-bravo-delegate.md

 ) public returns (uint256)
 ```

-Function used to propose a new proposal.
+Function used to submit a new proposal.
 Sender must have delegates above the proposal threshold

 #### Parameters